live-codes/livecodes/docs/docs/languages/ruby.md

 :::info Note

-LiveCodes also supports running Ruby using [ruby.wasm](./ruby-wasm.md) which is a collection of WebAssembly ports of the official [CRuby](https://github.com/ruby/ruby).
+LiveCodes also supports running Ruby using [ruby.wasm](https://github.com/ruby/ruby.wasm) which is a collection of WebAssembly ports of the official [CRuby](https://github.com/ruby/ruby).
+Read documentation [here](./ruby-wasm.md)

 :::